JUNE 25, 2016

 On a writing spree again — now documenting this difficult-to-book but very memorable trip about 8 months ago.
 Brace yourself for the long hike.
-From our experience, it took us about 5 hours but that was because we spent some time taking pictures in every highlight of Masungi Georeserve.
+From our experience, it took us more than 4 hours but that was because we spent some time taking pictures in every highlight of Masungi Georeserve.

 Masungi Georeserve started to become popular around late 2015/early 2016 to the point that all weekends until mid-2016 were already booked.
 I had my hopes down that I would not be able to visit this anytime soon but eventually, one day back in May, my sister chanced upon a free slot on June 25 (which was a Saturday).
 She immediately booked this even if she was not sure if she could complete the requirement of having minimum of 7 in a group — it was a problem that she postponed to thinking of later.